 6. Beware of overly curious strangers

-I have, on numerous occasions, encountered complete strangers come to me and ask some really personal information about my dog.
-While some strangers may mean well, some may be trying to get important information about your dog to determine if it’s a worthy target.
+I have frequently encountered complete strangers come to me and ask some really personal information about my dog.
+While some strangers may mean well, others could be trying to get important information about your dog to determine if it’s a worthy target.

 7. Maintain proof of ownership document

-Always maintain a paper trail of key documents such as pet adoption documents, dog grooming receipts, veterinary clinic bills, recent photos, and other documents that demonstrate that you are the real dog owner.
+So, always maintain a paper trail of key documents such as pet adoption documents, dog grooming receipts, veterinary clinic bills, recent photos, and other documents that show that you are the real dog owner.

 If the pet gets into a dispute case between a couple, the police might forego the ownership tussle.
-However, if you can provide documents and receipts that demonstrate that you are the actual owner and primary caregiver, then it can be possible to prove that the case is an actual pet theft and not just a dispute.
+However, if you can provide documents and receipts that show you are the actual owner and primary caregiver, then it's possible to prove that the case is an actual pet theft and not just a dispute.